markreha/cloudard/README.md

 Repository Contents
 ----------
-This repository contains code to support the Raspberry Pi 3 and Sense HAT or a Raspberry Pi 3 along with discrete DHT11 and LED components wired to a breadboard.
+This repository contains code to support the Arduino Uno Wifi Rev2 and Lucky Shield.
 The IoT Device Reference application can be used as a starting point to monitor Weather IoT data.

- - ***app/hat***: this folder contains the Python 3 code for the Reference IoT Device application using a Sense HAT.
+ - ***app/lucky***: this folder contains the C code for the Reference IoT Device application using a Lucky Shield.
- - ***app/discrete***: this folder contains the Python 3 code for the Reference IoT Device application using the DHT11 and LED discrete components.

 [Back to Top](#iot-device-reference-application)